Cheek reconstruction: Lymphatic system

 The most important lymph nodes in the area are the intraparotid, submandibular and the submental lymph nodes.
 The inferior and medial parts usually drain to the submandibular nodes while the lateral and upper parts to the parotid nodes.
 Other lymphatic nodes include buccal nodes and submental nodes.

-Innervaton
+Innervation

 The nerve supply of the cheek can be divided into sensory and motor systems.
 Sensation to the cheek is carried primarily by the second (maxillary) and third (mandibular) divisions of the trigeminal nerve (cranial nerve V).
 The facial nerve (cranial nerve VII) provides motor innervation to the muscles of facial expression.

 Reconstructive options

 The primary goals of cheek reconstruction include the restoration of native function, maximization of aesthetic outcome, and limitation of repair related morbidity.
 Implicit in this statement is the intent to re-established both internal and external coverage, expressivity, masticatory function and aesthetic contour and quality.

 Local flaps

 Anterior-based cervicofacial flap

 The advantages of this flap is that there is no need to skin graft the donor site and scars are placed at the natural skin folds.
 This flap is used for posterior and moderate-sized anterior cheek defects.
 Lower eyelid ectropion should be prevented, by minimizing tension and by overcorrection and suspension of the cheek flap to the lateral orbital rim.
 This anterior-based flap is supplied by the facial and submental arteries and advances upward from the cervical area and rotates forward.